streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 There are four parts to every widget:

-1. the frontend component as seen by the user
+1. The frontend component as seen by the user.
-2. the backend value or value as seen through `st.session_state`
+2. The backend value or value as seen through `st.session_state`.
-3. the return value given by the widget's function
+3. The return value given by the widget's function.
-4. the key of the widget used to access its value via `st.session_state`
+4. The key of the widget used to access its value via `st.session_state`.

 ### Session dependence